meherab23/Meherab-s-Animated-Login_From/README.md

 │── script.js        # JavaScript interactions
 │── assets/          # Images, icons, and animations
 ```

-## Contributing
-If you'd like to contribute:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature-name`)
-5. Create a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.